Covercrete Colours: Choosing The Right Colour For Your Home

 Chocolate

-Mid-grey is also where the colour-pragmatism sweet spot lives for driveways.
-Light enough to stay reasonably cool underfoot, dark enough to mask tyre marks, and broad enough in tone to pair with most modern exteriors.
-Of the mid-greys, Slate Grey and Granite hold up the best on driveways in my experience — they don’t show tyre marks the way the lighter shades do, and they don’t fade as visibly as the near-blacks under Gold Coast UV.
+Mid-grey is also the practical sweet spot for driveways: light enough to stay reasonably cool underfoot, dark enough to mask tyre marks.
+Of the mid-greys, Slate Grey and Granite hold up best — they don’t show tyre marks the way the lighter shades do, and they don’t fade as visibly as the near-blacks under Gold Coast UV.
+Worth knowing: Bluegum and Bluestone read cooler and more blue in real sunlight than on a brochure card, so check them against your render before committing.
+French Grey and Silver Sands sit lighter and work well on bright, crisp coastal exteriors.

 French Grey